fastify/point-of-view/README.md

 Templates rendering plugin support for Fastify.

-`point-of-view` decorates the reply interface with the `view` method for manage view engines that can be used to render templates responses.
+`point-of-view` decorates the reply interface with the `view` method for managing view engines, which can be used to render templates responses.

 Currently supports the following templates engines:
 - [`ejs`](https://ejs.co/)